Aderyn1121/vibe/README.md

 ## Features

--Vibe works off of one server to handle displays, authentication and relations between profiles
+- Vibe works off of one server to handle displays, authentication and relations between profiles

--Vibe uses bcrypt's hashing functions to obscure and store user passwords, ensuring user security.
+- Vibe uses bcrypt's hashing functions to obscure and store user passwords, ensuring user security.

--We utilize JWTs and cookies to ensure user privacy.
+- We utilize JWTs and cookies to ensure user privacy.
 No longer will anybody see how many times you've played "Grandma got Run Over by a Reindeer".

 ---